Fusion-Lightguns/Fusion-Guns-Boards/README.md

 - Select port & burn

-- Your boared will now say Fusion......... when plugged in.
+- Your board will now say Fusion......... when plugged in.